 Haiku Master, Michio Nakahara explains, “A photo always lacks something, for example sounds – a photo cannot express sound … or smell.
 By adding an element that you don’t see in the photo, you add a different dimension.”

-I submitted this photograph I took of a derelict house, focusing on the front door with its boarded up letterbox.
+I took the photo of a derelict house, focusing on the front door with its boarded up letterbox.
 I combined it with a haiku describing an elderly person sifting through bundles of junk mail.
-I hoped the combination of image and words would add an atmosphere of sadness and abandonment – perhaps this person regularly goes through their junk mail, carefully check each item in the hope of finding a letter from a loved one?
+I hoped the combination of image and words would add an atmosphere of sadness and abandonment—perhaps this person regularly goes through their junk mail, carefully check each item in the hope of finding a letter from a loved one?